 The Rolling Stones — (I Can’t Get No) Satisfaction

 This is a simple song that is almost monotone, but also energetic and sure to get the crowd involved.
 It’s one of the best sing along songs out there.
 Everyone knows it and you’ll almost certainly get a lot of people joining in on the chorus.
-It’s a classic karaoke song for sure.
+It’s a classic karaoke song for sure and one of the most popular easy songs to sing for guys.
 Lyrics here.

 Joan Jett and the Blackhearts — I Love Rock & Roll